carlwiedemann/carlwiedemann.github.io/md/2023-12-27-test-coverage-a-compass-not-a-destination.md

 Coverage report generated for RSpec to /Users/carl.wiedemann/_scratch/simplecov_demo/coverage.
 4 / 4 LOC (100.0%) covered.
 </code></pre>

 Despite the simplicity of this example, I now ask the reader the following: **Is this well-tested software?**

 Let's describe what the test tells us:

-* ✅ The test tells us that passing a float value of 500.0 to the `#is_water_boiling?` method returns true
+* ✅ The test tells us that passing a float value of 500.0 to the `#is_water_boiling?` method returns `true`.

 Let's also describe what the test does **_not_** tell us:

-* ❌ The test does not tell us under what conditions the `#is_water_boiling? `returns something other than true
+* ❌ The test does not tell us under what conditions the `#is_water_boiling?` returns something other than `true`.
-* ❌ The test does not tell us what behavior we should expect if `#is_water_boiling? `is passed an argument of a different type
+* ❌ The test does not tell us what behavior we should expect if `#is_water_boiling?` is passed an argument of a different type.
 * ❌ Most importantly, the test does not actually describe the context of the usage of the file.
 What kind of thermometer is this?
 A Fahrenheit thermometer?
 Or a Celsius thermometer?
 At what temperature does water boil?

 We see that there's quite a bit missing from this test.

 Normally, tests can tell us about how code is used, and all the possible outcomes.
 But this test does **not** do those things **despite having 100% coverage**.

 ## Improving the test beyond coverage